ADHD and Autism Assessments for Adults

 Medicare notes:

-• Medicare rebates are only available for the intake session when your GP's Mental Health Care Plan specifically requests an assessment and the report includes therapeutic recommendations
+• Medicare rebates are only available for the intake and feedback sessions when your GP's Mental Health Care Plan specifically requests an assessment and the report includes therapeutic recommendations

 • The diagnostic assessment session and report writing fees are not eligible for Medicare rebates